austinwkraft/LingView/README.md

 If you are an end-user looking to access the Kanien'kéha LingView website produced as a final project for LING 415/610 at McGill University, Fall 2023, it can be found [here](https://kanienkeha-lingview.lingspace.org/#/).
 It displays the captioned video “Teharenhsáhkhwa”.

 ## Setting up an offline instance of LingView
 1. Install Node.js and NPM from [nodeJs.org/en/download.](nodeJs.org/en/download).
-Select the appropriate installer package to donwload and run.
+Select the appropriate installer package to download and run.
+The version should be at least 16.

 If you are unsure what architecture your computer uses, you can check by following these steps.